Scholarships • Bourses

 • High school candidates must be juniors or seniors and enrolled in an advanced French course (minimum: 3rd year French).
 Preference may be given to Advanced Placement, International Baccalaureate, or honors level students.

-The scholarship should be used during the summer of 2021, though COVID-19-related concerns will of course add flexibility to this expectation.
+• The scholarship should ideally be used during the summer of 2021, though COVID-19-related concerns will of course add flexibility to this expectation.

 • All applicants must be American citizens by birth or by naturalization.

-Native speakers of French from any Francophone country (exceptions will be made only for those who came to the United States as children and whose linguistic competence in French cannot be qualified as native or near-native).
+(Exceptions: those whose linguistic competence in French cannot be qualified as native or near-native).